Skip to content

 These instructions ensure that anyone working in this project — you, your VA, your freelancer — automatically connects to the right client mind.

-Step 3: Add Coppermind as a Connector#
+Step 3: Add Armbrain as a Connector

 Below the project instructions, you'll see a section for Connectors (MCP servers and tools).